City Council selects new board members for Columbia Housing Authority

 Simmons was a community lead for the Obama Foundation’s Community Leaders Corp here in Columbia.
 Simmons also serves as an adjunct professor at Columbia College, the Executive Director of the Columbia Bethlehem Community Center, and the Board Chair of the Talented Tenth, which is a non-profit organization founded by Mayor Steve Benjamin.
 Simmons is also the founder of “No Boys Allowed,” an organization that aims to promote higher education, self-empowerment, and self-awareness to middle and high school and girls of color.

 Sinclair has been a partner with Resource Associates, Inc., since 1989.
 She previously worked for 16 in the mental health and not-for-profit fields.
-Sinclair also previously served as a member of the Columbia City Council for 20 years.
-Currently, she is a member of the Columbia Rotary board and serves on the board of directors for the 701 Center for Contemporary Art, One Columbia, the Congaree Land Trust, and the McKissick Museum’s Advisory Council.
-Sinclair is also the chair of the Lexington-Richland Airport Commission.
+Sinclair also served as a member of the Columbia City Council for 20 years.
+She is a member of the Columbia Rotary board and served on the board of directors for the 701 Center for Contemporary Art, One Columbia, the Congaree Land Trust, and the McKissick Museum’s Advisory Council.
+Sinclair also served on the Lexington-Richland Airport Commission including two years as the chair.

 The new members were selected from nearly 40 applicants for the board vacancies that were available.